 Follow the Money: PAC Influence Isn’t Picking Sides It’s Covering Them

-It didn’t start in Athens and Limestone County.
+It didn’t start in Athens or Limestone County.
 It started with a headline.
-A report from 1819 News revealed that more than $300,000 from out-of-state gambling interests was funneled into Alabama campaigns through a single North Alabama PAC.
+A recent 1819 News article revealed how North Alabama PAC has poured more than $300,000 into campaigns across Alabama, showing just how concentrated, and powerful, political influence can become.

 Not one race.